Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/addjavascripttopage/_index.md

 doc.Pages[2].Actions.OnClose = new JavascriptAction("app.alert('page 1 closed')");
 ```

-In this example, we are adding JavaScript statements that will display an alert message when the page is opened or closed.
+In this tutorial, we are adding JavaScript statements that will display an alert message when the page is opened or closed.

 ## Step 4: Save the PDF File